Traditional animation

 Traditional animation (or classical animation, cel animation, or hand-drawn animation) is an animation technique in which each frame is drawn by hand.
-The technique was the dominant form of animation in cinema until computer animation.
+The technique was the dominant form of animation in the United States until there was a shift to computer animation in the industry, such as 3D computer animation.
+Despite this, the process remains commonly used primarily in the form of digital ink and paint for television and film, especially when outsourced.

 Process

 Writing and storyboarding

 Animation production usually begins after a story is converted into an animation film script, from which a storyboard is derived.
 A storyboard has an appearance somewhat similar to comic book panels, and is a shot by shot breakdown of the staging, acting and any camera moves that will be present in the film.
 The images allow the animation team to plan the flow of the plot and the composition of the imagery.
 Storyboard artists will have regular meetings with the director and may redraw or "re-board" a sequence many times before it meets final approval.

 Voice recording

 Before animation begins, a preliminary soundtrack or scratch track is recorded so that the animation may be more precisely synchronized to the soundtrack.
-Given the slow manner in which traditional animation is produced, it is almost always easier to synchronize animation to a preexisting soundtrack than it is to synchronize a soundtrack to pre-existing animation.
+Given the slow manner in which traditional animation is produced, it is almost always easier to synchronize animation to a pre-existing soundtrack than it is to synchronize a soundtrack to pre-existing animation.
 A completed cartoon soundtrack will feature music, sound effects, and dialogue performed by voice actors.
 The scratch track used during animation typically contains only the voices, any songs to which characters must sing-along, and temporary musical score tracks; the final score and sound effects are added during post-production.

 In the case of Japanese animation and most pre-1930 sound animated cartoons, the sound was post-synched; the soundtrack was recorded after the film elements were finished by watching the film and performing the dialogue, music, and sound effects required.
 Some studios, most notably Fleischer Studios, continued to post-synch their cartoons through most of the 1930s, which allowed for the presence of the "muttered ad-libs" present in many Popeye the Sailor and Betty Boop cartoons.